deciduously/blispr/README.md

 It's [blisp](https://github.com/deciduously/blisp), but in Rust!
 Blispr.

 This is a rewrite of the Lisp built in the book [Build Your Own Lisp](http://www.buildyourownlisp.com/) in Rust.
-The end product is superficially similar, but there are some places where I have either by choice or necessity implemented something differently.
+The end product is superficially similar, but there are some places where I have either by choice or necessity implemented something differently - different enough that I can't accurately call this a port of that tutorial.

-The most significant differnence at this stage is my use of the more Rust-friendly [Pest](https://pest.rs) instead of the book author's own [mpc](https://github.com/orangeduck/mpc).
-I may try to write an alternate branch using that parser to compare.
-The resulting code is pretty similar but `mpc` specifies the grammar inside the source file whereas `pest` keeps it in a separate `src/blispr.pest`.

-Most other differences stem from this library choice as well, making this library different enough that I can't accurately call this a port of that tutorial.
 It's just the world's latest unnecessary-est lisp!

 ## Requirements